Click here to jump to the festival’s event listing!

 ©Thierry Guillaume

-Shakespeare d’Avril ! is unique in offering Relaxed Performances, which provide a carefree environment so that everyone can enjoy the show and express their emotions freely.
+Shakespeare d’Avril ! includes Relaxed Performances, which provide a carefree environment so that everyone can enjoy the show and express their emotions freely.

 During a Relaxed Performance, audience and artists are informed that the usual rules are relaxed: any differences are welcome, you can move freely and ask your neighbors questions during the show, and staff are there to offer assistance if needed.